awslabs/Agent-EvalKit/commands/data.md

 4. Follow this execution flow:

     1. Parse user context from user input (if provided)
-    2. Validate that the evaluation plan exists and contains a "Test Data Generation" section; update the evaluation plan if it does not align with the user's input
+    2. Validate that the evaluation plan contains a "Test Data Generation" section; update the evaluation plan if it does not align with the user's input
     3. Generate proper test cases covering all scenarios and meeting all requirements
     4. Structure test cases in JSONL format
     5. Save test cases to `eval/test-cases.jsonl`